-First we will go over some basic information about the Websphere environment that we used for these examples.
-After a good deal of research and work we were able to get EJB3 applications to function correctly.
-We will go over the details of those steps with the jee5 example.
+First we will go over some basic information about the Websphere AS environment that we used for these examples.
+We will go over the details of those steps with the JEE5 booking example.
 We will also deploy the JPA example application.

 38.1.
-Websphere environment and deployment information
+Websphere AS environment and deployment information

-Websphere is a commercial product and so we will not discuss the details of its installation other than to say follow the directions provided by your particular installation type and license.
+Websphere AS is a commercial product and so we will not discuss the details of its installation other than to say follow the directions provided by your particular installation type and license.
 This section will detail the exact server versions used, installation tips, and some custom properties that are needed for all of the examples.

 38.1.1.
-Installation versions and tips
+Installation versions

-All of the examples and information in this chapter are based on the version 6.1 of Websphere at the time of this writing.
+All of the examples and information in this chapter are based on the version V7 of Websphere AS at the time of this writing.